sn-lab/MouseGoggles/README.md

 **Work in progess**

-* New version of MouseGoggles Mono using an Adafruit circular display (expected completion: June 2025)
+* New versions of all MouseGoggles types (Mono, Duo, EyeTrack) using an Adafruit circular display
+* New version of EyeTrack with updated ifrared cameras

 **Previous Updates**